Data science helps us provide the very best product and service. Here’s how.

 - What is the average monthly revenue of other web designers?

-We’re going to tell our active users their industry average AND their own average, so they can see how they stack up.
+Using our data, we could potentially tell our active users their industry average and their own average, so they can see how they stack up.
 “If everyone is getting paid faster than me, why is that and what can I do about it?”
-Good questions.

-We’re going to take things one step further too.
-We’re going to scour our records for the best performers for various metrics and interview them to get tips.
-We will then feature them as experts so other businesses can learn how to run their own businesses more effectively.
+We could also take things one step further by scouring our records for the best performers for various metrics and interviewing them to get tips.
+Then we could feature them as experts so other businesses can learn how to run their own businesses more effectively.

-Just so we are clear, the data collected will only be used in its anonymous aggregate form.
-We’re not looking into your data on an individual basis and it won’t be copied or shared outside of our organization.
-Also, the request to have users profile themselves, and the access to the comparative industry reporting, are only available to users who have demonstrated a commitment to using FreshBooks.
-Our active users.
+Of course, just like the information we collect today, the data would only be used in its anonymous aggregate form.
+We’re never looking into your data on an individual basis and it wouldn’t be copied or shared outside of our organization.